 With that in mind, Tammy and Dennis Sons have instituted several distinctive programs:

 - Free Plants Twice a Year: For website owners and bloggers who have anything to do with gardening, landscaping, home improvement, or who work with a .gov or .edu organization, Tennessee Wholesale Nursery offers free plants in exchange for a small "Thank You" banner.
 The unique marketing program is a win-win for everyone, and comments from participants have been highly complimentary.
-If you're interested in becoming a banner partner, contact the company directly.
+Contact the company directly if you're interested in becoming a banner partner.

 - Restore, Replant and Rebuild: The company chooses not to destroy or throw away excess stock each season if it can be avoided.
 Instead, the owners donate, following a tradition begun in 1938, when Tammy's father offered plants free of charge to university researchers.
 Today, the family has expanded on that tradition and offers plants not only for study but also for environmental and sustainability projects and to meet the varied needs of non-profit organizations and gardening groups.

 Tennessee Wholesale Nursery has donated to more than 400 universities, national site planning, sustainability, and garden website owners, to efforts that focus on water pollution and clean air, those that help purify and beautify the environment, and other environmentally-oriented efforts.
 One day, plants donated by this innovative company may help establish the first farms on Mars, contribute to the success of organic agriculture, or help medical researchers better understand life cycles.